Declarations and Statements

 - The NEB final report on February 22, 2019 recommended approval of the project, despite its acknowledgement that impacts from an oil spill would be significant.

 - On June 18, 2019, the construction and operation of the Trans Mountain Pipeline Expansion Project was approved by the federal government for a second time.
 The approval came with the stipulation that all generated revenue be reinvested into clean energy and green technology.
 Multiple lawsuits were filed due this re-approval.

 As of July 22, 2019, hundreds of landowners had not yet signed agreements for the pipeline expansion.
 Pipelines regulated by the NEB are allowed legal access to privately owned land through a land acquisition agreement where owners are compensated, or a right of entry order.
 If landowners refuse to sign a land acquisition agreement, the company can go through the NEB for a right of entry order.

+The federal government’s position on this pipeline expansion has profound implications for reconciliation with Indigenous peoples in Canada, as it violates the UN Declaration on the Rights of Indigenous Peoples and Section 35 of the Constitution Act, 1982.
 The federal government’s position contradicts the Prime Minister’s promise to work towards “a renewed nation to nation relationship with Indigenous peoples, based on recognition of rights, respect, co-operation, and partnership.”